MiguelCastillo/bit-bundler-splitter/README.md

 # bit-bundler-splitter
 > bit-bundler plugin for splitting bundles up

-This plugin helps slice and dice your application bundle into smaller bundles which we call bundle parts.
-The more common use case is to split out the vendor (3rd party) modules into its own bundle in order to maximize browsers' caching capabilities; generally speaking the vendor bundle does not change very frequencetly so browsers can cache vendor bundles very efficiently.
-The vendor bundle also tends to be larger than your more frequently changing application bundle, which tends to reduce the amount of content needed to be downloaded.
+This plugin helps slice and dice your application bundle into smaller bundles which we refer to as bundle parts.
+The more common use case is to split out the vendor (3rd party) modules into a separate bundle in order to maximize browsers' caching capabilities; generally speaking vendor bundles do not change frequencetly and browsers can cache them rather efficiently.
+Vendor bundles also tend to be larger than your more frequently changing application bundle and this generally translates to a reduction in traffic.

-bit-bundler-splitter provides a flexible rule matcher that really help fine tune what modules go into which bundles.
+`bit-bundler-splitter` uses [roolio](https://github.com/MiguelCastillo/roolio) to provide a flexible way to configure rule matchers to control how bundles are split.

 ### Install